Want To Encourage Someone Today?

 That advice was perfectly timed!
 I took their suggestion, first starting a phone helpline, and later building my website.
 Not only could I focus time and energy on encouraging others, but it helped me concentrate on others instead of myself.
 Rather than having a constant pity party, I became productive for your kingdom.,

 Lord, I have learned an insight from all my troubles, which is ironic.
-I learned that to encourage others is, by far, one of the best ways to be encouraged myself.
+I learned that encouraging others is, by far, one of the best ways to encourage myself.
 I am thankful to have acquired this wisdom even though it took a divorce to learn this lesson.

 1 Thessalonians 5:11 Therefore encourage one another and build each other up, just as in fact you are doing.